 Studio Window, Autumn, Watercolor.
-The original art is 5.5″ x 8.5″ ink and watercolor pencil on 40lb. watercolor paper, prints are made in archival inks on Epson Velvet Art Paper, Cold Press Digital Giclee Paper or Artist Canvas.
+The original art is 5.5″ x 8.5″ watercolor on 40lb. watercolor paper, prints are made in archival inks on Epson Velvet Art Paper, Cold Press Digital Giclee Paper or Artist Canvas.

 ABOUT THE ARTWORK

 I’m so excited to offer an image that is so dear to me—one of my cats on my studio windowsill.
 All the years I’ve been here I’ve loved my time in my studio, which was also once my foster room.
 I often remark how my cats enjoy spending time with me in my studio because they sense my own enjoyment of what I’m doing, and for frightened fosters not only can they sense that but I’m also in a typically non-verbal space, something they and all cats find very comfortable.
 Sharing my non-verbal self with animals, especially cats, has been one of my lifelong joys, and often a great comfort.
 My memories of cats sharing my studio with my felines, especially seeing them enjoy the view out the window, are very special.
 So for all those reasons I’m so happy to share this painting for the month of October.

 From November 2014 when I created the sketch:

 This really happened!
 Just this afternoon (Monday), and it’s both Mimi and Mewsette.